HewlettPackard/shs-docs/docs/portal/developer-portal/install/HPE_Slingshot_200Gbps_cxi_nic_system_install_upgrade_procedure.md

       echo -e "shs-hpcm-dkms" > ${PKG_LIST_FILE}
       ```

-      **Note:** This feature is provided as an **Early Access Feature**.
-It has been fully tested internally and is planned for general availability in the next release.

-      For now, **use with caution**.
       If the installation fails due to dependencies or other issues, then install the RPMs directly following the "Using individual RPMs" procedure.

    - Using individual RPMs: